PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Spell-Check/quickstarts/java.md

         wr.close();
     ```

-## <a name="format-and-read-the-api-response"></a>API yanıtını biçimlendirme ve okuma
+## <a name="format-and-read-the-api-response"></a>Format and read the API response

-1. Bu yöntemi sınıfınıza ekleyin.
-Daha okunabilir bir çıkış için JSON 'ı biçimlendirir.
+1. Add this method to your class.
+It formats the JSON for a more readable output.

     ``` java
     // This function prettifies the json response.